The best Cyber Monday deals 2019

 Apple Watch Series 3 GPS, 38mm:

-Best Buy has the best-selling Apple Watch 3 down to $189 during its Black Friday sale.
+B&H has the best-selling Apple Watch 3 down to $189 during its Cyber Monday sale.
 The 38mm smartwatch includes GPS technology and offers continuous heart rate monitoring.

 View Deal